Close

 Reading time 3 Minutes

-Comforting, hearty, and made with love, these classic Scandi recipes are perfect as we head into autumn
+Comforting, hearty, and made with love, these classic Scandi recipes are perfect for autumn-winter

 The ScandiKitchen Cookbook is the perfect introduction to Scandinavian food, containing more than 80 recipes developed by Brontë Aurell, owner of the popular ScandiKitchen Cafe in London's West End.
 Here she shares three of her favourites for darker nights.